Vswaroop04/git-quick/README.md

 4. **No AI** - Smart fallback mode
    - Works immediately, no setup needed

-You can always reconfigure later with `git-quick --setup`
+You can always reconfigure later with `gq --setup`

 ## Configuration